Vulcalien/gba-game-template/README.md

 `header-checksum.py` calculates the header checksum of the given '.gba' binary file.
 The resulting number can then be written in the ROM header.

-`convert-resources.py` converts all resources listed in a JSON file into a GBA-readable format.
+`convert-resources` converts all resources listed in a JSON file into a GBA-readable format.
 It supports images, tilesets, images and binary files.
 See the example included in the script for information on how to write the JSON file.